 Software designers and engineers may be so unfamiliar with the social and cultural disadvantages of impoverished communities or vulnerable populations that instead of helping end users, they inadvertently inflict harm.

 Unchecked biases and assumptions, through a series of unexamined or uninformed choices, can show up in data architectures.
 Our research draws on social distance theory to inform design methods that minimize social distance between designers and end users.

 Information poverty often goes hand-in-hand with economic poverty.
 Research suggests that “insiders” in an impoverished community may, without realizing it, shield themselves from needed resources.
 Insiders include those who share common cultural, social, religious, and economic perspectives, among other norms.
 Creating information barriers may happen when insiders seek to protect their autonomy, or exert perceived control over potential “outsiders” who appear to not understand their world.

 For insiders to benefit from information received from outsiders, there must be some aspect of trust associated with the source.
 Information grounds theory helps us to better understand what constitutes a trustworthy source, and how to convey information in a way that builds trust.

 GRANOVETTER’S STRENGTH OF WEAK TIES

-The strength of interpersonal ties influences efforts to diffuse information, enable greater social mobility, and foster social cohesion (Granovetter, 1982).
+The strength of interpersonal ties influences efforts to diffuse information, to enable greater social mobility, and to foster social cohesion (Granovetter, 1982).
 The strength of an interpersonal tie is defined by a combination of the degree of emotional intensity, time spent together, reciprocity, and intimacy shared between people.

 There is evidence that the stronger the tie, the more similar people are.
 Surprisingly, weak ties turn out to be more instrumental than strong ones for transmitting important information.
 Weak ties are more likely to act as “bridges” between segments in a network and enable the flow of information between otherwise disconnected parties.